 The researchers found no recorded benefit in strength or body composition changes in the group that exceeded the recommended amount of protein needed for strength training.
 They found that 0.8 – 0.9 grams per pound of body weight was sufficient to see favorable changes in body composition.

 Let’s say you weigh 125 pounds, and you’re working to increase your Lean Body Mass.
 You would need to set a target of about 100 grams.

 100 grams might seem like a lot, but consider that 1 cup (140 grams) of chicken contains 43 grams of protein.
 That’s just the protein in just one part of just one meal in your day.
 A can of tuna can contain as much as 49 grams.
 With a cup of chicken and a can of tuna, you’d almost entirely meet your protein needs.
 Add in a glass of 2% milk (9-10 grams), and you’re well over 100 grams for the day.

 Think about your dietary choices.
 If they include lots of fruits and vegetables, that’s great!
-But if you’re not supplementing your enough protein in your diet from protein-dense foods such as meat and fish, you can easily have several days where you don’t meet your protein requirements.
+But if you’re not supplementing your enough protein in your diet from high protein foods such as meat and fish, you can easily have several days where you don’t meet your protein requirements.

 More Protein = More Muscle and Less Fat

 Developing your body through strength training and giving it the protein and other nutrients it needs to grow efficiently have another bonus: increasing your metabolism.
 It’s an added bonus that can help you shed fat, which is what many people set out to do when they get on a diet and exercise plan.